Naval Enlisted Reserve Association: Organization

 NERA is headed by a National Elected Council (NEC).
 The National President is elected and serves for a 2-year term with an option to run for a second term.
 The other officers elected to the council are President, Vice President, Secretary, Treasurer and National Counselor.
 Elections occur bi-annually (every other year) during the National Conference which takes place in the Fall.

+In 2024, Stephen Sandy was the executive director and Yvette Purtill was deputy executive director.
+Joanne Elliott held the position of President of the NERA.

 NERA is organized into chapters located within all 50 states.
-The Washington DC based chapter, "Joe Wasson", is named after co-founder Joe Wasson.
+The Washington, DC–based chapter, "Joe Wasson", is named after co-founder Joe Wasson.

 Membership

 The Association's membership includes standard, associate, commissioned and complimentary members.
 Membership is available to enlisted members of the Navy, Coast Guard and Marines.
 It includes retirees, Full-Time Support (FTS), drilling reservists and associate members supporting our enlisted sea service reservists.
+Members usually join a NERA chapter and those that do not are members of a NERA Region.
+Membership cost is $30 yearly.